MauricePasternak/ExploreASL_PyGUI/README.md

 A: The underlying toolkit utilized in the creation of this program is PySide2, a Python wrapper around the cross-platform C++ software Qt.
 As such, the program should be compatible with the most common operating systems, including:
 - Windows 10
-- Mac OS X: 10.14 (Mojave) and 10.15 (Catalina).
-10.16 (Big Sur) is NOT supported at this time
+- Mac OS X: 10.14 (Mojave), 10.15 (Catalina), and 10.16 (BigSur)
 - Linux 20.04 LTS (tested; earlier versions such as 18.04 may be unstable)

 > **Q: Do I need MATLAB in order to run this program?**

-A: Unfortunately, as ExploreASL itself has not been compiled into a binary executable, the GUI currently remains reliant on the user having an installed & activated version of MATLAB.
-For the current version of the GUI, the following restrictions are in place:
+A: In certain cases, you do not need a full installation.
+Instead, you'd require a smaller MATLAB Runtime (2019A), and the compiled ExploreASL program.
+At the time of this version (0.2.9 pre-release), the compiled ExploreASL versions only exist for:
-- Windows 10: MATLAB 2019a
+- Windows 10
-- Mac OS X and Linux: MATLAB 2017a
+- Linux 20.04 LTS

 > **Q: Does the GUI support running Docker images at the current time?**

-A: No. That support may be added in a future update.
+A: No. But this is now in the works as a feature to be added in.

 > **Q: The number of cores listed in your Executor module is off.
 My machine has ___ cores but you list ___ instead.**